• As low as $361/Night

 *This home was freshly refreshed for 2024 with updates including new floor, lighting, furnishings, interior painting, modernized kitchen with an abundance of cabinetry, and more!

-Sitting just five homes away from the ocean, this freshly remodeled Nags Head, Ocean-Side Rental Home provides all the tranquility of South Nags Head accompanied with home amenities that will keep the entire family comfortable throughout your vacation!
+Sitting just five homes away from the ocean, this newly modernized Nags Head, Ocean-Side Rental Home provides all the tranquility of South Nags Head accompanied with home amenities that will keep the entire family comfortable throughout your vacation!

 Being located near Mile Post 20 in South Nags Head, this OBX Rental Home is only mins. from sites like the Bodie Island Lighthouse, Oregon Inlet, and 4x4 beaches, while the main part of Nags Head is only mins. away, offering a wide variety of eateries, grocery stores, golf (including miniature golf), an outlet mall, and so much more!
 South Nags Head also features a great bicycle path for morning runs or cycling.